GoogleChromeLabs/web-audio-samples/assets/lit-html/README.md

-> ## 🛠 Status: In Development
+> ## 🛠 Status: stable
-> lit-html is currently in development.
-It's on the fast track to a 1.0 release, so we encourage you to use it and give us your feedback, but there are things that haven't been finalized yet and you can expect some changes.
+> At the time of writing this document, lit-html was in development and not even a 1.0 release.
+As of 2022 there is a version 2 and maybe, at the time of reading this, ther are even other ones.
+Therefore please provide feedback, if you find a spot, where things changed compared to out document.

 # lit-html
 HTML templates, via JavaScript template literals